dialpad/dialtone-combinator/.github/documentation/FUTURE_ADDITIONS.md

 a new `getPropControls()` could be implemented to abstract the logic since this will only be possible for props.

+## Semantic Versioning (CI)

+Currently, releases have to be manually categorized.
+A semantic version implementation similar to Dialtone or Dialtone Vue would be good.

 ## Sidebar Theming

 Currently, the theming only affects the code panel area and the renderer area.